buildvoc/mappics/README.md

 11. Place your geojson file in `<root>/var/galleries` directory.
 11. run the console command `bin/console mappics:process-galleries` from the `<root>` directory
 12. go to the home page and enjoy your photos!
+13. To access the admin backend you must set the `ADMIN_PWD` variable in the `/.env` file, and then access it from `www.your-domain.com/admin`.

 ### Option 2
 The suggested way to run and work on Mappics in a local enviroment is [Docker](https://www.docker.com/):